 She earned her J.D. from Touro College, Jacob D. Fuchsberg Law Center in 2007, and her B.A. in Political Science from Molloy College in 2003.
 She is admitted to the bars of New York and North Carolina.

-Mrs. Flores has received numerous accreditations such as honors from organizations across Long Island.
+Mrs. Flores has received numerous honors from organizations across Long Island.
 In 2019 she was honored by Long Island Business News for her commitment to excellence and support of diversity and equality within our community.
-Most recently, she was highlighted on the as City & State’s 2020 Long Island Power 100 List.
+Most recently, she was highlighted on the City & State’s 2020 Long Island Power 100 List.

 Ruth Silverman is a professor of Sociology and Women's Studies at Nassau Community.
 She attended Harpur College (State University of New York) where she received her BA with honors in Sociology.
 She received her MA at the University of Wisconsin and completed her doctoral work in Sociology at New York University.
 She follows in the footsteps of her father, Dr. Benjamin Malzberg, who did ground breaking sociological work on immigrants and mental health.
 From his position as director of the Bureau of Statistics at the New York State Department of Mental Health, he used the data to refute nativist arguments that immigrants are inferior and bring many social problems with them.
 When she moved to Long Island, she became aware that those same false charges were being thrown at a new group of immigrants to our community from Central America.
-She decided to carry on his work by joining CARECEN and contributing to its work by joining the Board.
+She decided to carry on his work by joining CARECEN's Board.

 Blanca A. Villanueva is a Long Island native, growing up in Brentwood, NY.
 She is a graduate of New York University, where she became a part of student led organizations, such as C-Roots and LUCHA, which strive to educate and unify the NYU community on social and cultural issues.
 Blanca graduated with a degree in Psychology and American Sign Language and then pursued her Master’s in Public Health at Brooklyn College.
 She credits her masters studies in truly enlightening her on the important roles policy, environment, and education play in creating disparities and inequities in a community.